mukil/dm4-geospatial/README.md

 **0.5** -- Upcoming

-* Compatible with DMX 5.0-beta-4
+* Compatible with DMX 5.0 API
 * No support for database upgrades for geometry layers in deepamehta-db's (need to re-index)
 * Released under the AGPL-3.0 License